subin216/TodoList/README.md

 without a database.
 This is because React is a light weight framework that can use State functions to maintain a relatively small database, which is perfect for a todo list!

-### Set-Up
+## Set-Up
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Bootstrapping the project with create-react-app adds all the standard dependencies required to run a react app.
 These include, but are not limited to:

-Babel - for Javascript ES6 processing
+- Babel - for Javascript ES6 processing.
-Webpack - for bundling and minifying files
+- Webpack - for bundling and minifying files.
-Test Runners
+- Test Runners.
-Script Automation
+- Script Automation.

-##### To Run The Application
+#### To Run The Application

 In your commandline: